david-candela/cybersecurity_journey/docs/tryhackme/index.md

 ---

 !!! info "Spoiler Policy"
-    My write-ups focus on methodology and learning — not on giving away answers.
+    My write-ups focus on learning, not on giving away answers.
 I want to document my thought process without ruining the challenge for others.